-SoftBank spends US$2.5 billion to get second Vision Fund off the ground: sources
+SoftBank spends US$2.5 billion to get second Vision Fund off the ground: Sources

 The fund's investment spree drove a rally in the valuations of a number of technology start-ups, such as office space-sharing company WeWork and ride-hailing firm Uber Technologies Inc .
 This rally fizzled out once these companies' losses mounted along with their breakneck growth.

-Last week, SoftBank said the first Vision Fund had realized US$9.5 billion in cash and mark-to-market gains as of December-end.
-That represents a 9.5per cent gain since its first major fundraising close, versus 25per cent in the S&P 500 Index over the same period.
+Last week, SoftBank said the first Vision Fund had realised US$9.5 billion in cash and mark-to-market gains as of December-end.
+That represents a 9.5 per cent gain since its first major fundraising close, versus 25 per cent in the S&P 500 Index over the same period.

 BRIDGE FUND